daurham/PiRoutine-EC2-Client/README.md

 </div>

 ## Raspberry Pi Installation
-  The raspberry pi is connected to a water pump in the 5 gallon bucket, and some tubing is feeding it to a piece of conduit with holes drilled into, attached to my headboard.
+  The raspberry pi is connected to a water pump, stored inside the 5 gallon bucket beside the bed.
+The pump has tubing connecting it to a piece of conduit with holes drilled into it, attached to my headboard.
-- (Outdated gif, but it gets the point across)

 <div align="center">

 ![](https://media.giphy.com/media/BOUoNFCUU2GLJcLk6I/giphy-downsized.gif)

+(While this gif is outdated, it gets the point across)
 </div>

 ## Set Up